i-arindam/gem-differencer/README.md

 ##Gem-Differencer

-Small utility that points out how old your set of gems are
+Small utility that points out how old your set of gems are.

+The difference in the version numbers between your gem and the latest copy of the gem.

 ##Use-case